aaltogamers/AG_web/src/content/events/ag-after-work.md

   There will also be some free snacks and small prices for the winners of our in-house games.

-  The gaming chairs are limited so be fast to secure your seat by signing up!!!
+  The gaming chairs are limited so be fast to secure your seat by signing up!

-  See you there 👀
 tldr: |-
   #### WHEN?